-The following SDSU facilities will be closed until further notice: Wellness Center, McCrory Gardens, South Dakota Art Museum, South Dakota Agricultural Heritage Museum, the University Bookstore in the University Student Union, SDSU Dairy Bar, and Meat Lab.
-Events at each of these locations are cancelled until August 15.
+The following SDSU facilities will be closed until further notice: Wellness Center, McCrory Gardens, South Dakota Art Museum, South Dakota Agricultural Heritage Museum, the University Bookstore in the University Student Union, SDSU Dairy Bar and Meat Lab.
+Events at each of these locations are canceled until August 15.

 The Fishback Early Learning Center Preschool will also be closed.
 The kindergarten on campus is currently closed and it will continue to follow the schedule determined by the Brookings School District.

 General COVID-19 Q&A

 - What is coronavirus?